 “Since the start of the Pandemic, we’ve seen a significant increase in demand for GMP facilities among our resident and prospective biosciences companies.
 Some of these companies are working directly on treatments and diagnostics for COVID-19 that require access to GMP facilities to produce small-volume APIs for human trials.
 With the added GMP facility, the Park will be able to support these companies as they mature from proof-of-concept R&D to pilot-scale manufacturing and clinical trials.”
 Said Adam Courtney, CFO of KU Innovation Park and the manager of the GMP project.
 “Additionally, the broader increase in Federal funding for biomedical research from the ‘CARES’ Act and other pandemic-related legislation have created opportunities for smaller companies to expand into new areas of research and scale their operations.
 The new facilities will help these fast-growing startups better take advantage of these new opportunities and grow here in Lawrence.”

-This project is funded in part through a Grant with the U.S. Small Business Administration.
+This project is funded in part through a grant from the U.S. Small Business Administration.
 All opinions, conclusions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.